chimera-linux/cports/Packaging.md

 #### meta

 A metapackage `build_style`.
 It merely defines empty `do_fetch` as well as `do_install`.
-All empty packages must use this build style.
+All empty packages must use this build style, including subpackages; metasubpackages of normal packages must mark themselves with this.
+This is the only time a subpackage sets `build_style`.

 #### cmake